k-kudryavtseva/framework-solvd/README.md

-# cypress automation with lighthouse
+# cypress automation with lighthouse from a XLS file

 ## Dynamically generate data from CSV or XLS files